Standard Technical Tracks

 Rafael Ponce | ESRI

-- consolidating & sharing pre-existing data
+- Consolidating and sharing pre-existing data

-- planning cruises to previously unmapped regions
+- Planning cruises to previously unmapped regions

-- helping to building a strong global community united in purpose
+- Helping to building a strong global community united in purpose

-Uncrewed & Autonomous Systems in Shipbuilding
+Uncrewed and Autonomous Systems in Shipbuilding

-Brian McKeon | HII – Mission Technologies
+Dr. Brian McKeon | HII – Mission Technologies

-Philip Hoffman | National Oceanic & Atmospheric Administration
+Philip Hoffman | National Oceanic and Atmospheric Administration

 This track will explore the following focus areas: